dyavadi8769/dyavadi8769.github.io/contents/Experiments.md

 #### Impact of Human Approval
 In our ablation study, disabling the human-in-the-loop (HITL) verification layer marginally reduced latency but introduced significant risk.
 Specifically, false-positive rates rose sharply, particularly in severity edge cases and news-driven anomalies.

 By retaining human validators, the system corrected 8.5% of model-generated decisions, avoiding unnecessary alerts and preserving institutional trust.
-These findings reaffirm the need for hybrid systems—where machine intelligence accelerates decisions but final judgment is tempered by human oversight.
+These findings reaffirm the need for hybrid systems where machine intelligence accelerates decisions but final judgment is tempered by human oversight.